 “This is a superb service provided for us like people who are experiencing similar problems.
 It is a good way for us to keep in touch with NHS staff.”

 “It’s such a joy to come to group.
-Leadership is excellent and we are always made to feel welcome.
+The leadership is excellent, and they always make us feel welcome.
 Makes us feel that we are not alone with cancer.
 Thank you.”

 “Enjoyable, good speakers, very informative service.
 Keep up the good work you all do.”